antoinemcgrath/twitter_verified_blocker/README.md

 # ![9.9] twitter_blocker_tool :seedling:
 A python3 tool for blocking verified accounts.
-To run users will need the Tweepy python package and [Twitter API/APP Keys](https://apps.twitter.com/)
+To run users will need the Tweepy python package and [Twitter APP Keys](https://apps.twitter.com/)

 --------